-66 years ago, the musical comedy “Singin’ in the Rain”, directed by Gene Kelly and Stanley Donen, starring Gene Kelly and Debbie Reynolds, premiered at Radio City Music Hall in New York City.
-(1952)
+67 years ago, the musical comedy “Singin’ in the Rain”, starring Gene Kelly and Debbie Reynolds, premiered at Radio City Music Hall in New York City.
+Directed and choreographed by Gene Kelly and Stanley Donen, the film has earned legendary praise as probably the best film musical ever made.
+WATCH the unforgettable scene… (1952)

 MORE Good News on this Date: